Ligsly22/Tic-Tac-Toe-/Readme.md

 # Tic Tac Toe – Python

 A simple two-player Tic Tac Toe game written in Python.
+Played in the terminal using clean, modular design.

 ## 🎮 Features
 - Command-line interface